 How many litres system to select?

-In case if there is more than one floor between the bathroom and the terrace, you may have to recalculate the size of the solar tank.
+In case there is more than one floor between the bathroom and the terrace, you may have to recalculate the size of the solar tank.
 You can call me on 9632417722 I will help you with this.

-Example: for 2 elderly persons and a child you can buy a 100-litre solar water heater, that will be enough.
+For example for 2 elderly persons and a child you can buy a 100-litre solar water heater, that will be enough.

 How the solar water heater works

-The solar water heater absorbs sunlight by a solar collector passes this hot water to the solar tank.
+The solar water heater absorbs sunlight by a solar collector passing this hot water to the solar tank.
 Conversely.
 The efficiency of the collectors is at its highest at midday, in summer, when the sky is cloudless, and facing south.
 However, the collectors also work well in other seasons, when the sky is cloudy, for a good part of the day, even if they face east or west.
 Likewise, the efficiency is best at a gradient of 35° to the horizon, but good results can be achieved with collectors fitted vertically to a façade.
 When there is insufficient sunlight, the water is preheated and a backup system takes over to bring the water to the required temperature.
 This system can, therefore, be used to produce hot water at a constant temperature throughout the year without emitting any CO2.

 Do solar water heaters work on cloudy days?